jsclampet/swapi/README.md

 One challenge I encountered was that the initial API response provided API endpoints instead of names for the 'homeworld' and 'species' fields.
 This required subsequent API calls based on the initial response data.

-I decided to make API requests in the async-await context, using Axios to handle API request, for a cleaner code structure and simpler sytax.
+I decided to make API requests in the async-await context, using Axios to handle API request, for a cleaner code structure and simpler syntax.
 I found the Promise.all method as the most efficient way to get the information since it enabled me to make concurrent API request ( per each character ) using less lines of code.

 Managing multiple API requests required a thorough understanding of the returned response bodies.
 I heavily relied on the Postman API platform to test multiple API calls to make sure the response properties were defined and existed in the correct scope.